IoT in telecom: use cases, examples & technologies

 Fleet management

-Communication service providers can offer IoT-enabled fleet management solutions to transportation and logistics companies.
+Communication service providers can offer various IoT logistics management solutions to companies, one of which is fleet management solutions.
 By equipping vehicles with IoT devices and leveraging connectivity, telecom businesses can provide real-time vehicle tracking, optimize routes, monitor fuel consumption, and enable preventive maintenance with the help of predictive models.
 This improves operational efficiency, enhances driver safety, and reduces overall fleet management costs.

 Benefit